adamierymenko/kissdb/README.md

 That being said, it's pretty flexible and lacks limitations.
 64-bit values are used, so there's no real file size limit.
 It's space-efficient, since there's no meta-data other than the hash tables.
+An effort is made to make it pretty robust on loss-of-power during write.
+In most cases this will only result in some wasted space, since hash table entries are written last.
+Iteration over all values is supported, though value order is undefined (as is usually the case with hash tables).

 It implements no caching of its own except for the hash tables to speed lookups, so you'll have to do that if you don't want to hit the disk for